 Smudging is, for the most part, an act of purification.
 It's also used for other things, but they're beyond the scope of Smudging 101, so I'll skip that for now.
-The most important thing you need to know about smudging, is that the smoke is highly cleansing.
-I've heard it said that the smoke has properties which cling to negative energy and remove it from the intended object or person.
+The most important thing you need to know about smudging is that the smoke is highly cleansing.
+I've heard it said that smoke has properties that make it cling to negative energy and remove it from the intended object or person.
 Whether or not this is true is of little consequence; what matters is that you will notice a marked improvement in the feel of yourself and the surrounding area after using it.
 Simply burn your herb of choice (see below) and allow the smoke to surround and permeate the object, room, person, etc. You can burn the herb in its loose form, or you can burn a stick of bound leaves.
 I'll get into the details of "how" in a moment.
 First, let's look at the "what."

 Choose Your Herb